nidomiro/ts-libs/packages/config-helper/README.md

 -   `stringParam({ defaultValue: '' })`: requires a string
 -   `param( {defaultValue: T, transformer: (val: unknown):T => {...} })`: a generic parameter where you can define the parameter type yourself

+#### Custom predefined params

+If you want to create a custom parameter like `numberParam` or `stringParam` you can use the function `paramUnsafe` inside your definition.
+`paramUnsafe` does not unsafe to execute, but typescript cannot infer the types correctly if used in a config-schema.
+To help typescript with type inference this method is wrapped.

+To create your custom parameter use `numberParam` as a guideline: [./src/lib/params/number-param.ts]()

 ### Config options

 This library provides some additional options: